ik19/portfolio/README.md

 this project is fully responsive allowing a perfect display on both computer and smartphone.
 In addition, a printable version is available.

+The website is visible at this link : https://ik19.github.io/portfolio/